DeccanKing1/Voice-User-Interface-DNN-Speech-Recognizer/README.md

 ## Project Overview

-In this notebook, you will build a deep neural network that functions as part of an end-to-end automatic speech recognition (ASR) pipeline!
+In this notebook, we will build a deep neural network that functions as part of an end-to-end automatic speech recognition (ASR) pipeline!

 ![ASR Pipeline][image1]